 Land transport should be used to deliver and dispose of the waste generated from the Project sites to the designated disposal outlets.
-It is expected that around 33 vehicle trips per day for transporting waste during the construction phase of the Project.
+It is expected that during the peak period of C&D material disposal, around 158 vehicle trips per day for transporting waste during the construction phase of the Project.
 The tentative transportation routings for the disposal of various types of wastes generated during the construction phase are shown in Table 4.4.